Where to Stay in Budapest: Best Areas & Hotels

 District 6: Terézváros

-District 6 is called Terézváros and it is also a great option when looking for places to stay in Budapest.
+District 6 is called Terézváros and it is also a great option when looking for a place to stay in Budapest.

 District 6 can be divided into two parts: one which is in the city center and has a lot of bars and restaurants, and another part which is more residential.

 The area in District 6 in the city center is up to Teréz körüt (boulevard), which is pretty central and has many bars and restaurants.
-It has famous places like the State Opera, House of Terror, and Nagymező utca (street), which is known for its many bars.
+It has famous places like the State Opera, House of Terror, and Nagymező street which is known for its many bars.

 If you stay in the more residential area of District 6, it is great if you are looking for a quieter place to stay.
 It is also close to the Heroes Square, City Park and the Széchenyi Thermal Bath.